micahstubbs/adit/readme.md

 ### Latest Updates

+* Starting plot bulding UI
+    * `plot-axis` component detects hovering over a plot axis and highlights it.
+Will expand to receive drag&drop interactions to map dataset variables to an axis
 * `stretch` component allows for two-handed grab and stretch of entities.
   Currently incomplete:
     * Updating the physics body shape during stretch greatly degrades